 What Qualifies As a Residence?

-One of the crucial factors in determining whether a burglary charge qualifies as being first-degree residential burglary is assessing what qualifies as a residence.
+One of the crucial factors in determining whether a burglary charge qualifies as first-degree residential burglary is assessing what qualifies as a residence.
 Any structure used for sleeping and storing possessions can be classified as a residence.

 A structure does not have to be in a fixed location to qualify.
 That means that things like RVs and tents can count as residences under the law.
-Guesthouses can also be considered residences even if they are unoccupied, as long as they are occasionally used.
+Guesthouses can also be considered residences, even if they are unoccupied, as long as they are occasionally used.
 Additionally, an attached garage will also fall under this classification.

-Potential Penalties for a First Degree Residential Burglary Conviction
+Potential Penalties for a First-Degree Residential Burglary Conviction

 First-degree burglary is a felony charge in California.
-As such, it carries severe penalties.
+As such, it carries severe legal penalties.
 A conviction under California PC Section 460 can result in up to six years in prison.

 If the burglarized structure was not a residence, you could face a second-degree burglary charge.
 A second-degree burglary offense is a wobbler in California.
 That means it can be prosecuted as either a felony or a misdemeanor.